geeksforsocialchange/dearfriend-v2/src/pages/index.md

 *In Performance Space 1, on the ground floor in Archives+.
 [Eventbrite booking link](https://www.eventbrite.co.uk/e/dear-friend-i-think-im-gay-can-you-help-me-tickets-20986204302).*

 *This workshop is for over 14s only.*

-## Get in touch

-Check our [Twitter](http://twitter.com/dearfriendmcr) for inspiring women to write about.

-Get in touch by email at [info@dearfriend.org.uk](mailto:info@dearfriend.org.uk).

-Dear Friend is proud to be part of Wonder Women Manchester 2016.
-Find out more [on Creative Tourist's website](http://www.creativetourist.com/festivals-and-events/wonderwomen/).